mdn/content/files/en-us/learn/css/css_layout/floats_skills/index.md

 ## Task 3

-Finally, we have a floated element in this example.
+In this task, we have a floated element.
 The box wrapping the float and text is displaying behind the float.
-Use the most up-to-date method available to cause the box background to extend to below the float, as in the image.
+Use the most up-to-date method available to cause the box background to extend to below the float, as in the image below:

 ![A block displayed to the right of some text both wrapped by a box with a background color.](float-task3.png)